 Permanent Life Insurance, more expensive than term life insurance, has more features.
 It can also have an investment component built into it that grows over time.

 While some prefer permanent life insurance, some prefer term life insurance and invest the difference in premium (permanent life insurance is costlier) separately.

 Depending on the country where you reside, health insurance can either be public or private or a mix of both.
-In the United States, most of the people get their health insurance through their employer.
-Typically an employer would buy the health insurance from insurance companies such as United Healthcare, Aetna, Kaiser, Blue Cross, Humana etc and offer to pay a portion of the premium on behalf of the employee.
-For example, a medical insurance that costs $800 a month can be covered 75% by employer and 25% by employee.
+In the United States, most people get their health insurance through their employer.
+Typically an employer would buy health insurance from insurance companies such as United Healthcare, Aetna, Kaiser, Blue Cross, Humana, etc, and offer to pay a portion of the premium on behalf of the employee.
+For example, medical insurance that costs $800 a month can be covered 75% by the employer and 25% by the employee.
 So the employer would pay $600 a month, and the remaining $200 a month would come from the employee’s paycheck.